More than 100 new plaintiffs filed lawsuits in the social media mental health MDL throughout October. The total as of November 3 is 2,172.

 Plaintiffs’ attorneys also allege that parent company Alphabet Inc. doesn’t provide adequate parental warning of potential dangers.

-As of February 3, 2025, 1,246 plaintiffs had filed mental health lawsuits against social media companies, including YouTube.
-The U.S. court system has grouped these claims into a multidistrict litigation (MDL) docket.
-The defendants in the litigation case (MDL 3047) include:
+As of November 3, 2025, 2,172 plaintiffs had filed mental health lawsuits against social media companies, including YouTube.
+The U.S. court system has grouped these claims into a multidistrict litigation (MDL) docket known as In re: Social Media Adolescent Addiction/Personal Injury Products Liability Litigation, MDL No. 3047.

 Judge Yvonne Gonzalez Rogers, U.S. District Court, Northern District of California is overseeing the MDL.

-Multidistrict litigation (MDL) is a federal court action that consolidates similar cases to help the courts operate more smoothly.
+Multidistrict litigation (MDL) is a federal court action that consolidates cases with similar facts to help the courts operate more smoothly.
+An MDL also combines cases from different jurisdictions, allowing the court to streamline pretrial processes.

 Unlike class action lawsuits, MDLs allow cases to be tried individually.
-Plaintiffs have their own lawyers in addition to lead counsel and don’t always share settlements equally.
+Plaintiffs have their own lawyers in addition to lead counsel, and they don’t always share settlements equally.

 Who can file a social media harm lawsuit?
 Parents or guardians can file a lawsuit against social media companies on behalf of their minor children who suffered mental health harms such as suicidal ideation, eating disorders and depression requiring hospitalization.
 Young adults can also file a lawsuit if they were minors when their trauma was diagnosed or treated.